The Unique Selling Proposition (USP for short) is what sets your products and/or services apart from your competitors.

 Your business may have superior service or product offerings, but unless you can get the message out to potential customers they will have no reason to choose your business over a competitor.

-He believed that the only purpose of advertising was to communicate a particular company's slogan for their product or service and that this slogan should remain unchanged.
+The USP is not a new concept.
+It was created by American advertising executive Rosser Reeves (1910–984) who believed that the only purpose of advertising was to communicate a particular company's slogan for their product or service and that this slogan should remain unchanged.

 2) Ask yourself, "What is it that my product or service offers that my competitors' products or services don’t offer?"
 Then ask yourself what specific benefit this provides your customers.
-If you can't give exact answers to these questions in a few sentences you are probably not doing enough to differentiate your business offerings from your competitors in the marketplace.
+If you can't give exact answers to these questions in a few sentences you probably are not doing enough to differentiate your business offerings from your competitors in the marketplace.

-Some Famous Unique Selling Proposition Examples:
+Some Famous Unique Selling Proposition Examples

 Hallmark: When you care enough to send the very best.

 Subway: Subs with under 6 grams of fat.

 The Men's Wearhouse (George Zimmer): You're going to like the way you look–I guarantee it.